Terry Newman: Career

 Newman began his career in British politics as chief of staff to Lord Greville Janner in the House of Lords.
 After a period as a strategy consultant at McKinsey & Company, he founded MCC London Limited (MCC Group) in 2007.
-MCC designs and builds modular hospitals and medical facilities for governments and organizations and has executed projects in Africa, Asia and Latin America.
+MCC designs and builds modular hospitals and medical facilities for governments and organizations.
 From 2019 to 2020, MCC installed ten mobile field hospitals in Peru for the country's Ministry of Health in response to the COVID-19 pandemic.

 In Israel, Newman served as the chairman of Isramarin Modular Construction, a company that uses pre-fabricated materials for rapid-construction housing.
 The company was sold in 2022.
-He is also an entrepreneur and investor in the field of construction and property technology.

-Newman is a member of the World Jewish Congress (WJC) Jewish Diplomatic Corps, a network involved in international advocacy.
+In 2008, Newman co-founded the Tel Aviv International Salon, a non-profit forum that hosts prominent speakers for young professionals.
+He is also a member of the World Jewish Congress (WJC) Jewish Diplomatic Corps, a network involved in international advocacy.
 In June 2015, he chaired a WJC-organized rally in Geneva addressing the United Nations Human Rights Council.
-He is also the Chairman of the public board of BINA - The Home of Israeli Judaism.
-In 2008, Newman co-founded the Tel Aviv International Salon, a non-profit forum that hosts prominent speakers for young professionals.
-He serves on the board of The Equalizer, a leading sport and educational charity in Israel.

-In 2025, Newman was appointed chairman of the public board of BINA - The Home of Israeli Judaism.
-He hosts a podcast titled "A Fresh Perspective" and, as of 2025, is authoring a book, The Jewish Century, on the relationship between Israel and global Jewry.
+In 2025, Newman was appointed chairman of the public board of BINA: The Jewish Movement for Social Change.
+He hosts a podcast titled "A Fresh Perspective" and, as of 2025, is co-authoring a book, The Jewish Century, on the relationship between Israel and global Jewry.

 Personal life

-Newman is married to Yamit Newman, and they have four children.
-The family resides in Tel Aviv, Israel.
-He is fluent in English, Arabic and Hebrew.
+Newman is married to Yamit Newman, and they have three sons.
+The family resides in Netanya, Israel.
+He is fluent in English and Hebrew.

 In 2017, he completed the Israman Garmin triathlon in Eilat and finished the final 100 metres hand-in-hand with his youngest son.
-He also completed two ironman competitions in Germany and Spain.